NSLS2/recap/README.md

 Recap is ideal for high throughput experiments and models physical and digital artifacts and defines relationships between them

+## What its _not_ meant for

+- Recap is not an Electronic Lab Notebook (ELN) or Lab Inventory Management Software (LIMS), although you can write an application on top of Recap.
+- Recap does not deal with instrument control
+- Does not perform computations, analyses

 ## Installation

 Recap is available on PyPI.
 Install with: